awilliams219/PiLed/README.md

 ##### RPC Service

-PiLed exposes an RPC interface on a local TCP/IP port (default is 4242).
+PiLed exposes an RPC interface on a local IPC connection.
 You can hook into that service in your own project to manipulate the LED directly without going through the commandline tool.
 This has the advantage of not only being simpler, but also faster, as the commandline tool has to connect to the RPC service at every execution whereas your application can leave the connection open and eliminate